mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

 Note that MindSpore Reinforcement uses a single *policy* class to define all policies and neural networks used by the algorithm.
 In this way, it hides the complexity of data sharing and communication between policies and neural networks.

 In train.py, MindSpore Reinforcement executes the algorithm in the context of a *session*.
-A session allocates resources (on one or more cluster machines) and executes the compiled computational graph.
+A *Session* allocates resources (on one or more cluster machines) and executes the compiled computational graph.
 A user passes the algorithm configuration to instantiate a Session class:

 ```python
 from mindspore_rl.core import Session
 dqn_session = Session(dqn_algorithm_config)
 ```

 Invoke the `run` method and pass corresponding parameters  to execute the DQN algorithm. *class_type* is user-defined Trainer class, which will be described later, episode is the iteration times of the algorithm, params are the parameters that is used in the trainer class.
 It is written in configuration file.
-For more detail, please check config.py file in the code example.
+For more detail, please check *config.py* file in the code example.
 Callbacks define some metrics methods.
 It is described more detailly in Callbacks part of API documentation.

 ```python
 from src.dqn_trainer import DQNTrainer